2025-ilaria/project-/sparql-queries.md

 <a href="http://dati.beniculturali.it/mibact/luoghi/resource/CulturalInstituteOrSite/107941"><strong>📍IRI of Teatro Comunale di Bologna</strong></a>

-In this case, the description was richer compared to Teatro Massimo.
+In this case, the description was richer compared to the one of the Teatro Massimo.

-## Query 4️⃣: investigating for the properties in other theatres
+## Query 4️⃣: Investigating for the properties in other theatres
 Other than comparing to a specific theatre, we checked for the properties generally used to describe a “teatro” in ArCo.

 **🔍 Query**: